RasaHQ/rasa/docs/slots.rst

        return r

-Now we also need some training stories, so that Rasa Core can learn from these how to handle the different situations.
+Now we also need some training stories, so that Rasa Core can learn from these how to handle the different situations:

 .. code-block:: md